 While my own hang-ups — as well as the constant, unsolicited opinions on who should and shouldn't be eligible for the vaccine flooding my Twitter feed — have made it difficult to rid myself of guilt completely, having loved ones in my corner who have pointed out that my vaccination does not mean someone else won't get it has been vital.
 I had been able to see that when it came time for my mother's vaccine, but I didn't feel deserving myself.
 And yet, what does being "deserving" even mean?
 Every human deserves lifesaving medical technology, just like every human deserves basic healthcare.
 But, deserving these basic rights doesn't mean everyone gets them, and, ironically, many of the very people who are classified as having comorbidities — whether a chronic illness, medical condition, or BMI over 30 — are often the ones who have been the most dismissed, neglected, mistreated, or even harmed by our healthcare system.
 There isn't much equity in our healthcare system, but this, at least, feels like a step in the right direction.

-When it came time for me to get the shot, I thought back to something I'd been planning for months: a post-jab selfie.
+When it came time for me to get the jab, I thought back to something I'd been planning for months: a post-jab selfie.
 I had long looked forward to sharing an image of myself, proudly holding up my arm on Instagram.
 Though my mouth would be covered by a mask (or two), you would immediately be able to tell that I was smiling.
-Back when the vaccines first became available, I was deeply obsessed with watching videos of healthcare workers getting their shots.
-I gasped with delight every time I came across a photo of someone's elderly parents or grandparents with a BandAid on their bicep.
+Back when the vaccines first became available, I was deeply obsessed with watching videos of healthcare workers getting their jabs.
+I gasped with delight every time I came across a photo of someone's elderly parents or grandparents with a plaster on their bicep.
 Each of these posts provided me with a massive dose of hope and I was excited to eventually share my own.
 Now that the time had come, though, I couldn't bring myself to hit the post button.

 I did take a selfie, which I sent to my partner, my immediate family, and my best friend, as I waited the requisite 15 minutes post-inoculation.
 But my guilt prevented me from putting the image anywhere public, especially because I felt the photo would need extensive context.
-My disability is a virtually invisible one, and I was too worried about the reactions from followers who wouldn't understand why I qualified for the shot.
+My disability is a virtually invisible one, and I was too worried about the reactions from followers who wouldn't understand why I qualified for the jab.

 My followers — anybody, really — can't tell by looking at me that I don't have a pulmonary valve.
-They also don't know about the PTSD I struggled with throughout my childhood and adolescence, caused by years of being poked and prodded by doctors and nurses before I could even verbalize the feelings of violation.
+They also don't know about the PTSD I struggled with throughout my childhood and adolescence, caused by years of being poked and prodded by doctors and nurses before I could even verbalise the feelings of violation.
 For a long time, I was grateful that I went through a lot of the physical trauma before my memory had developed, but the truth is your body is able to remember things even if your brain can't.
 Those who don't know me in an intimate, meaningful way also don't know how humiliating it was for me to be a kid who couldn't play tag or pass a swim test at camp, or how painful it was to have to explain myself to P.E. teachers who accused me of not trying hard enough.
 They don't know that my heart condition will be a factor in some of the biggest decisions I'll make in my life, like whether or not I'll ever be pregnant.
 And they definitely don't know about the incalculable times I've been questioned about my experience relating to my diagnosis.
-They don't know about the nurses who have insisted that I'm not actually having the symptoms I'm reporting, or the doctors who haven't taken the time to familiarize themselves with my medical history — either because they didn't have time or because they couldn't be bothered.
+They don't know about the nurses who have insisted that I'm not actually having the symptoms I'm reporting, or the doctors who haven't taken the time to familiarise themselves with my medical history — either because they didn't have time or because they couldn't be bothered.

 These experiences have left me feeling alarmed and terrified to the point of tears about what might happen to me.
 I've been ignored by big hospitals when I desperately needed answers.
 I've also been told categorically incorrect information about my health.
 And yet, when it finally came time to take my health into my own hands, after years of being doubted by the healthcare system, I was still left feeling guilty.
 I was still the one doing the questioning, and wondering how others might be questioning me.
 I know it should be the system that questions itself and the people who shame strangers on the internet who should be interrogating their own motives, rather than mine, but, old habits are hard to break, even as I try to do just that.

-Right before my vaccine appointment, my mom sent me a series of reassuring texts, just as I had done for hers two months earlier.
+Right before my vaccine appointment, my mum sent me a series of reassuring texts, just as I had done for hers two months earlier.
 We discussed all the bullshit we had dealt with from those both in- and outside of the medical system.
-I joked that being prioritized for the vaccine maybe made some of what I've endured my whole life worth it.
+I joked that being prioritised for the vaccine maybe made some of what I've endured my whole life worth it.
 As the mother of a formerly sick and anxious kid, she said it definitely still wasn't, but she did concede that it was somewhat of a consolation prize.
 In a world where most of the people who get things first had a head-start from the day they were born, going for the gold — or silver or bronze — is usually impossible.
 So if you have the chance to get a consolation prize?
 Take it and run with it.
 I did.
 Guilt be damned.